 4 || From Rifugio Averau, follow path 439 towards the Cinque Torri

-5 || From Cinque Torri, follow path 443 and start a route that feels like it’s never ending and head left when there is a junction towards path 444 (not on the most recent maps) towards Malga Giau (or continue towards Passo Giau if you have a Rifugio there)
+5 || From Cinque Torri, follow path 443 and start a route that feels like it’s never-ending and head left when there is a junction towards path 444 (not on the most recent maps) towards Malga Giau (or continue towards Passo Giau if you have a Rifugio there)

-As some parts were still covered in snow, we haven’t aways been able to walk all the exact trails.
+As some parts were still covered in snow, we haven’t always been able to walk all the exact trails.
 We even had to climb up next to the official trail and cross a huge amount of snow afterwards.
 The hike up to Lagazuoi might have been the most challenging part of all Alta Via 1 for us.
-In the end, we’ve achieved the top, which can be found at an altitude of 2755 meters, where the views are stunning and we felt so rewarded.
+In the end, we achieved the top, which can be found at an altitude of 2755 meters, where the views are stunning and we felt so rewarded.

 I have to say, it felt a bit weird to take a funicular down after struggling and climbing so much to get to the top.
 Especially because we knew a new ascent was waiting for us at the bottom.
 When you’re not hiking the Alta Via 1, you can of course also take the funicular up to the top of Lagazuoi and admire the views or take a short hike from the top.

 The next part of the day would be to follow path 441 towards Rifugio Averau and Nuvolau and therewith Cinque Torri.
 We were warned this would be one of the toughest days, but also one of the prettiest with the highlights being Lagazuoi and the Cinque Torri.
-Looking forward to continue the hike through a completely new landscape and follow the route towards Cinque Torri.
+Looking forward to continuing the hike through a completely new landscape and following the route towards Cinque Torri.
 As you can see, the surroundings were far more lush than before.
 Don’t be fooled.
 Not the whole route is easy, as there is quite some climbing involved and you have to hike along the ridge of the mountain (which I personally always think is quite scary).

 It’s almost time for one of the other highlights of the day: Cinque Torri.
 When you arrive at Rifugio Averau (right around the corner of the scary image below), you have to turn left to follow path 439 and within 5 minutes you’ll arrive at Cinque Torri.
 Take some time to discover these massive mountains.
-Did you know some people are actually climbing them?!
+Did you know some people are climbing them?!

 After admiring Cinque Torri, it is time to continue the route towards Passo Giau (and for us Malga Giau) following path 443.
-In the beginning it is quite well marked, but there comes a moment where you need to head into the fields using a tinier path that doesn’t seem most logical at first.
+In the beginning, it is quite well marked, but there comes a moment where you need to head into the fields using a tinier path that doesn’t seem most logical at first.
 So pay close attention and follow the path into the green open space.
 Soon you will find a path that is surrounded by trees and goes up and down the whole time.
 Continue on this route until you find a junction where you can turn left towards Malga Giau (in case you are staying there) and try to find the red / white marks in the woods, as there are no clear marks.
 There you are!
 Enjoy the great atmosphere of this Rifugio, the great food and the amazing host and make sure you get some rest after this intense day.
-To be honest, this was the only day we were actually hoping we would be at our final destination soon.
+To be honest, this was the only day we were hoping we would be at our final destination soon.
 The hike towards Laguzuoi is very tiring and there is a lot of ascending to do.
-When we were tired, the 443 path towards Passo Giau just didn’t seem to end.
+When we were tired, the 443 paths towards Passo Giau just didn’t seem to end.
 But, we made it!!